 Restaurant interior design must be an important part of your restaurant marketing strategy since the way your restaurant looks will be crucial to your branding.
 Your interior design is the first thing that your customer will notice as he/she walks through the doors.
 This first impression will dictate how they perceive your brand, what level of service they expect, what kind of time they anticipate, and if they want to come back again.
 Thus, the importance of interior design cannot be underplayed.
 Here are some reasons why restaurant interior design is so important:-

-- Interior design in restaurants is crucial to the branding strategy.
+- Restaurant Interior design in restaurants is crucial to the branding strategy.
 The way the restaurant looks will impact how the customers perceive the restaurant concept and if they consider it a good enough place to eat at.
 Shabby or very bright interiors will form a negative impression on the customers and potentially make them leave even before they eat.
 An ideal restaurant interior idea would be use natural light to its fullest to make sure your place is more Instagrammable.

 - In the age of Instagram, interior design is your restaurant’s silent salesman.
 Everybody wants to post where they have been all day, and if your restaurant looks Instagramable, it will make it to your customer’s feed and entice their entire follower list.